-In this recipe, cooked mashed potatoes are transferred to a casserole dish, sprinkled with parmesan cheese, and baked until golden, creating a cheesy potato masterpiece.
+In Garten's mashed potato recipe, cooked mashed potatoes are transferred to a casserole dish, sprinkled with parmesan cheese, and baked until golden, creating a cheesy potato masterpiece.
 If you're the make-it-ahead sort of cook (and really, everyone should be on Thanksgiving), the prepped (but not baked) mashed potatoes can be refrigerated for up to three days.
 On Thanksgiving, simply pop them in the oven for 30 to 40 minutes as the turkey rests.
 (Yes, you should let the turkey rest for about 10-15 minutes before slicing it.)